davidmonterrosa/GroupCYOAWithStyles/README.md

 - 10/17/2024 - MQ/GP/DM - Implemented story pages
 - 10/18/2024 - MQ/GP/DM - Implemented bootstrap navbar and PokeDex page

-Peer Reviewed By:
+Peer Reviewed By: Chris Wells-Hott
-> Comments:
+> Comments: Very impressive work.
+The U.I is clean and everything flows very.I also learned alot by looking at the code.